Purpose of the mandate

-The mandate of the Special Rapporteur on the Human Rights of Migrants was created in 1999 by the Commission on Human Rights, pursuant to resolution 1999/44.
-Since then, the mandate of the Special Rapporteur has been extended by Commission on Human Rights resolutions 2002/62 and 2005/47 and Human Rights Council resolutions 8/10 and 17/12, each for a period of three years.
+The Special Rapporteur on the human rights of migrants is an independent expert appointed by the United Nations Human Rights Council.
+The mandate was created in 1999 by the Commission on Human Rights, pursuant to resolution 1999/44.
+Since then, the mandate of the Special Rapporteur has been extended by Commission on Human Rights resolutions 2002/62 and 2005/47; and Human Rights Council resolutions 8/10, 17/12, 26/19,

 The mandate of the Special Rapporteur covers all countries, irrespective of whether a State has ratified the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, of 18 December 1990.